markjprice/markjprice/articles/book-sequence.md

 > **TLDR**; If you are new to .NET then read *C# 13 and .NET 9 - Modern Cross-Platform Development Fundamentals* first.
 After that, you can read any of the other books in any order.

-# What are my .NET books?
+# What are my .NET 8 and .NET 9 books?

 I have published two books about .NET 9: